Your trusted partner in cosmetic care abroad

 Week 1

 The breasts will be swollen and sit high on the chest.
 This is more pronounced than standard augmentation because of the internal tissue release and reshaping.
 Moderate discomfort is managed with prescribed medication.
 Drains may be placed and removed within the first few days.
+Sleep semi-elevated on your back, not on your side or front, and plan to keep doing so for 4–6 weeks to protect the repair and reduce swelling.
 Daily check-ins with your coordinator at your hotel.

 Weeks 2–4

 Swelling starts to subside and the new breast shape begins to emerge.
 The implants drop gradually into a lower, more natural position.
 The areola reduction is visible but still healing.
 Light daily activities and desk work can resume.
+Most patients are cleared to drive around 2–4 weeks, once they are off prescription pain medication and can brace, steer, and do an emergency stop without chest or shoulder pain, subject to surgeon clearance.
 No heavy lifting, overhead reaching, or chest exercises.

 Months 1–3